lee-man/movenet-pytorch/README.md

 #### movenet.ipynb

-The notebook is borrowed from official movenet tutorial.
-You can go through it for the better understanding of model.
+The notebook is borrowed from the official movenet tutorial.
+You can go through it for a better understanding of model.

 ### Movenet deployment

-Google releases an Andorid [demo](https://github.com/tensorflow/examples/tree/master/lite/examples/pose_estimation/android) for Tensorflow Lite Pose estimtaion application.
+Google releases an Android [demo](https://github.com/tensorflow/examples/tree/master/lite/examples/pose_estimation/android) for Tensorflow Lite Pose estimation application.
 Movenet is included in this demo.
-In order to compare the speed of my own implementation with the original one during inference phase, I add some scripts to convert the PyTorch Movenet model to Tensorflow Lite model and embed it into the Android demo.
+In order to compare the speed of my own implementation with the original one during the inference phase, I add some scripts to convert the PyTorch Movenet model to Tensorflow Lite model and embed it into the Android demo.

 As there is no direct converter from Pytorch to TFLite, I follow the instructions in [Pytorch-ONNX-TFLite](https://github.com/sithu31296/PyTorch-ONNX-TFLite) to convert the Pytorch model to ONNX, ONNX to Tensorflow SavedModel, Tensorflow SavedModel to TFLite.
 For the prerequisite libs needed for the conversion, please refer to the original repo.

 **IMPORTANT**: the above conversion is far from satisfactory.
-The reason is that many `transpose` ops will be inserted into computational graph from NCHW-onnx to NHWC-tf.
-Plus, the ops are not merged suitabliy, such as ReLU6, Conv with `same` mode, etc. I searched the related discussion and haven't find a perfect workaround.
+The reason is that many `transpose` ops will be inserted into the computational graph from NCHW-onnx to NHWC-tf.
+Plus, the ops are not merged suitably, such as ReLU6, Conv with `same` mode, etc. I searched the related discussion and haven't found a perfect workaround.
 There are two potential ways:
-1. PINTO0309's work [openvino2tensorflow](https://github.com/PINTO0309/openvino2tensorflow), there's a workaround to transpose the channels.
+1. PINTO0309's work [openvino2tensorflow](https://github.com/PINTO0309/openvino2tensorflow).
+There's a workaround to transpose the channels.
 But the decoding part of MoveNet contains many tensor operations, which cannot be handled automatically by `openvino2tensorflow`.
 See [Issue](https://github.com/PINTO0309/openvino2tensorflow/issues/66).
 2. [TinyNeuralNetwork](https://github.com/alibaba/TinyNeuralNetwork) from Alibaba.
-The authors claim that this tool will do optimization of graphs and remove uneccessary ops (especially `transpose` ops).
+The authors claim that this tool will do optimization of graphs and remove unnecessary ops (especially `transpose` ops).
 I tried to convert the MoveNet Pytorch model to TFLite, but some errors happened: unsupported ops: argmax, gather, expand.
 I created an issue in their repo already.
 Let us hope they can support these ops.

 I will also try to run [PyTorch Mobiles](https://pytorch.org/mobile/home/) directly and compare its inference speed with TFLite model.